weaviate/weaviate-io/developers/weaviate/concepts/data.md

 ## Recap

-* Inside Weaviate, you can store _data objects_ which can be represented by a machine learning vector.
+* Weaviate stores data objects that are represented as machine learning vectors.
 * Weaviate represents data objects as JSON documents.
 * Every data object can contain a vector.
-* You can set cross-references as datatypes to link to other objects.
+* Cross-references are datatypes that link to other objects.
-* You will define classes and properties in a schema.
+* Classes and properties are defined in a schema.
-* Different classes can represent different vector spaces.
+* Different classes represent different vector spaces.
 * The schema has a class-property data structure.
-* You define classes and properties in the schema.
 * We can query using the GraphQL-interface or -in some cases- the RESTful API.
 * Vectors come from machine learning models that you inference yourself or through a Weaviate module.
 * You can use multi-tenancy to isolate data for each tenant.

 import DocsMoreResources from '/_includes/more-resources-docs.md';